-Audience: This is a course for scientists and engineers interested in using Python for solving computational problems that arise in daily work, modelling, and automatically processing different kinds of scientific data.
+Audience: This is a course for scientists and engineers interested in using Python for solving computational problems and processing, analyzing, visualizing, and modelling different kinds of scientific data.

 Context: In the last 15 years Python has become the go-to language for scientific and engineering computing, with a powerful ecosystem of high-level libraries for easily solving a wide range of problems.